 Chapter 14 retains the ability of the management of a firm to itself initiate a voluntary proceeding in lieu of having to go into FDIC receivership.
-If the management sees the firm's financial position as becoming untenable, it does not have to wait for balance-sheet insolvency or default on obligations, but can inaugurate a reorganization to try to salvage in part its business and retain its jobs.
+If the management sees the firm's financial position as becoming untenable, it does not have to wait for balance sheet insolvency or default on obligations, but can inaugurate a reorganization to try to salvage in part its business and retain its jobs.
 Much recent history indicates the tendency of banking regulators for various reasons not to take over prior to complete insolvency (as the FDIC Improvement Act of 1991 authorized them to do) but to wait until losses to the deposit insurance fund have become substantial despite its supervisory powers and stake as the primary creditor.
 The Dodd-Frank seizure procedure was designed to require a consensus of a set of government agencies before taking action.
-The history of voluntary bankruptcy, on the other hand, is replete with examples of preemptive action in which asset values are written down, there is a negotiation to allocate losses among claimants (with stockholders being the first to go), and a reduced business continues in successful operation, sometimes under existing management (which as 12) For discussion, see K. Scott, "Dodd-Frank: Resolution or Expropriation?" in this volume.
+The history of voluntary bankruptcy, conversely, is replete with examples of preemptive action in which asset values are written down, there is a negotiation to allocate losses among claimants (with stockholders being the first to go), and a reduced business continues in successful operation, sometimes under existing management (which, as explained subsequently, Dodd-Frank makes very unlikely).
+Incentives for management to act in a fashion more timely than receivership liquidation are socially valuable.